VladyslavShepilov/REST-Management/README.md

-## Comments
+## Event Management
 Application for managing events.
-Consists of 3 applications:
+Consists of 3 sub apps:
 * config, which is the main app with console commands and settings.
-* events, which implements CRUD operations Events and additional functionality such as registration to event, filtering etc.
+* events, which implements CRUD operations Events and additional functionality such as registration to event, filtering, email notifications(* note that they are configured to store emails locally in "root_folder"/email).
 * User application with JWT endpoints, registration and authentication endpoints.

 ### Swagger documentation(extended)